leggedrobotics/elevation_mapping_cupy/plane_segmentation/README.md

-# Convex Terrain Representation #
+# Plane Segmentation

 ## Overview
-This is a C++ ROS package for extracting convex polygons from elevation maps created by elevation_mapping.
+This is a C++ ROS package for extracting convex polygons from elevation maps.
+In a first step, the terrain is segmented into planes, and their non-convex contour is extracted.
+In a second step, a local convex approximation can be obtained.

 ## Installation